* FREE SHIPPING ON ORDERS $20 OR MORE! *

 When we put the house up for sale, I was thinking one month to sell the house, one month for paper work and then one month to move out.
 That would give the Palm Harbor guys 90 days to get our home set up even with delays.

 They realtor listed our home on Monday and by Wednesday it was sold.
-Just shot 28 days of my master plan.
+Just shot 28 days of my master plan to pieces.
 Still plenty of time to get moved.

 The land sale took about two weeks longer than we thought it would.
-Even though the PH people had a copy of the land contract and bank records showing we had the money to buy the land, they would not move on our home paper work.
+Even though the PH people had a copy of the land contract and bank records showing we had the money to buy the land, they would not move on our home paper work until we had the deed showing the land was ours.
 Even when we came in and paid our 30% down, they did not move on it.
 I believe it would have been better to hold our part until closing.
 But you learn as you go along.

 Of course, I did not understand this since the land was not being used as collateral for the home.